correctcomputation/analyse-conv/README.md

 `$THREEC_WORKTREE/clang/tools/3c` should exist.
 This is used to run the macro expander.)

-By default, macro-expanded versions of the `orig` and `manual` code of each program are generated in the `orig-em` and `manual-em` directories and used for all subsequent processing.
-To get results without macro expansions, you can set `NO_MACRO_EXPANSION=1` to turn the macro expansion step into a no-op that copies the files unmodified.

 # Running the expirement
 Run `make` to produce the tables